-Learn how to resolve the ‘exclusive lock’ error when using a package manager like apt on Linux systems.
+Learn how to resolve the ‘exclusive lock’ error when using a package manager like apt on Ubuntu.
 Step-by-step fixes for Ubuntu and Debian-based distros.

-After start, Synaptic Manager in Ubuntu sometimes gives error
+After start, Synaptic Package Manager in Ubuntu sometimes gives error

 Unable to get exclusive lock.
 This usually means that another package management application(like apt-get or aptitude) is already running.
 Please close that application first.